Thursday, October 1, 2015

 In brief

-Main sources
+Recommended sources

-The History of the 1848 revolution (in French; can be read on the web) by Daniel Stern, pen name of Marie d'Agoult and Souvenirs by Alexis de Toqueville.
+The History of the 1848 Revolution (in French; can be read on the web) by Daniel Stern, pen name of Marie d'Agoult and Souvenirs by Alexis de Toqueville.
 Both were nobles, Toqueville conservative, Stern extraordinarily liberal.

 Memories of a Revolutionary, from June 1848 to the Commune by Gustave Lefrançais, 1886-87, re-ed.
 2013 (in French).